 The suspension largely remains the same, with MacPherson struts up front and a double wishbone rear suspension.
 The larger engine and reinforced chassis, as well as the slightly larger body, only increase the coupe's weight by up to 41 pounds with the automatic to 2,881 pounds total.

 The joint venture with Toyota that produced the Toyota 86 reveals itself with design elements on the BRZ that could be lifted from the Toyota Supra, such as the rear spoiler and the shape of the cabin.
-The 2022 BRZ looks like an update of its predecessor, and it's an inch longer and nearly half an inch lower.
+The 2022 BRZ is an inch longer and nearly half an inch lower.
 Large vertical air intakes flank the lower grille, with horizontal slats that stretch the face of the low coupe.
 That expanded lower body is accentuated by large sills that flow from the side intake up to the rear wheels and the wider rear track.
 The hood dips low into the lower grille, and then a slight depression in the middle of the roof harks back to vintage racing cars.

 The interior gets much needed modern updates, including a 7.0-inch digital instrument cluster and an 8.0-inch touchscreen with Apple CarPlay and Android Auto.
 The display shows a g-force meter, and the tach can switch to a linear graph display in Track Mode.